Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 In order to save the sages and to destroy those who think something other than the Brahma, I incarnate from time to time.
 Mattah parataram nanyat kinchid asti dhananjaya

-Mayi sarvam idam protam sutre manigana iva 10 (7/7)
+> Mayi sarvam idam protam sutre manigana iva 10 (7/7)

 ###### Translation:

-dhananjaya (conquerer of wealth) mattah (beyond me) parataram (beyond me) anyat kinchit (anything else) na (not) asti (there is) sutre (on a thread) mani ganah (pearls) iva (like) mayi (in me) idam (which we see) sarvam (all that be ) protam (is strung)
+dhananjaya (conquerer of wealth) mattah (beyond me) parataram (beyond me) anyat kinchit (anything else) na (not) asti (there is) sutre (on a thread) mani ganah (pearls) iva (like) mayi (in me) idam (which we see) sarvam (all that be ) protam (is strung).

 O conqueror of wealth, there is no truth superior to Me.
 Everything rests upon Me as pearls are strung on a thread.

 ###### Spiritual commentary:

 There is nothing except Me.
 I am the subtle form of the Ultimate Self like the subtle thread of the stem of the lotus.
 I am in all beings like the thread in the garland of pearls.

-Raso’ham apsu kaunteya prabha’smi shashi suryayoh Pranavah sarva vedeshu shabdah khe paurusham nrusu  11 (7/8)
+> Raso’ham apsu kaunteya prabha’smi shashi suryayoh
+> Pranavah sarva vedeshu shabdah khe paurusham nrusu 11 (7/8)

 ###### Translation:

 Kaunteya (O, so of Kunti) aham (I) apsu ( in water) rasah (taste) shashi suryayoh (of the moon and the sun) prabha (the light) sarva (in all) vedeshu (the vedas) pranavah (om) khe (in the ether) shabdah (sound) nrusu (in men) paurusham (ability) asmi (I am)

-O son of Kunti, I am the taste of water , the light of the sun and the moon, the syllable Om in the vedas.
+O son of Kunti, I am the taste of water, the light of the sun and the moon, the syllable Om in the vedas.
 I am the sound in ether and ability in men.

 ###### Spiritual commentary:

 I am present in Nature just as liquid is present in water and the rays are present in the sun and the moon.
 I am honesty among honest and dishonesty among dishonest.
 The light of the sun are clearly visible on water; only a vague light is seen.
 Fire is purer than water.
 The clearest manifestation is seen purer in air than in fire.
 Then ether is void and is tranquil.
 Here the Kutastha is seen.
-Hence water , the sun and the rays of the moon are My forms.
+Hence water, the sun and the rays of the moon are My forms.

-Punyo gandhah prithivyam cha tejaschasmi vibhavasau jivanam sarvabhuteshu tapaschasmi tapasvishu 12 (7/9)
+> Punyo gandhah prithivyam cha tejaschasmi vibhavasau jivanam sarvabhuteshu tapaschasmi tapasvishu 12 (7/9)

 ###### Translation:

 prithivyam (in the earth) punyah (original) gandhah (fragrance) vibhavasau (in the fire) tejah (heat) cha (also) asmi (I am) sarva (in all) bhuteshu (living entities) jivanam (life) cha (also) tapasvishu (in those who practice penance) tapah (penance).

 I am the original fragrance of the earth, and I am the heat in the fire.
 I am the life of all that lives and I am the penances of all ascetics.

 ###### Spiritual commentary:

 The fragrance of the flowers on the earth has no form.
 When it comes in contact with nature, it gets smelling.
 That also is My form.
 The rays of the sun come through the sky but are seen only when they fall on the earth.
 Similarly the formless Ultimate Self is invisible but His energy is manifested in the lumbar centre through conversation.

 No body sees “life” i.e the great Lord Mahadeva who is the “Subject” and is known from the words of the guru.
 It is His movements or actions which are manifested in the life of all beings.
 Holding on to the Tapoloka i.e Kutastha (the area between the eyebrows) the yogi sees all.
 That which is not known by the ignorant is in the entire creation.
 I am that Brahma and all are My forms.

-Bijam  maam sarvabhutanam viddhi partha sanatanam Buddhirbuddhimataam asmi tejastejasvinam aham.
+> Bijam maam sarvabhutanam viddhi partha sanatanam
+> Buddhirbuddhimataam asmi tejastejasvinam aham.
 13 (7/10)

 ###### Translation:

-partha (O, son of Pritha) mam (Me) sarva-bhutanam (of all living entities) sanatanam (original) bijam (the seed) viddhi (try to understand) aham (I am) buddhimatam (of the intelligent) buddhih (intelligence) tejasvinam (of the powerful) tejah (prowess) asmi (I am)
+partha (O, son of Pritha) mam (Me) sarva-bhutanam (of all living entities) sanatanam (original) bijam (the seed) viddhi (try to understand) aham (I am) buddhimatam (of the intelligent) buddhih (intelligence) tejasvinam (of the powerful) tejah (prowess) asmi (I am).

 O son of Partha, know that I am the original seed of all existences, the intelligence of the intelligent, and the prowess of all powerful men.

 ###### Spiritual commentary:

 All beings are born out of Brahma.
 The real intelligence of the intelligent manifests in the after effect poise of Kriya.
 Kutastha is the energy of all energies.
 All energies come only from Him.

-Adhibhutam ksharo bhavah purushaschadhidaivatam Adhiyajno’ham evatra dehe dehabhrutaam vara 14 (8/4)
+> Adhibhutam ksharo bhavah purushaschadhidaivatam
+> Adhiyajno’ham evatra dehe dehabhrutaam vara 14 (8/4)

+###### Translation:

-Translation- dehabrutaam (of the embodied) kshara (constantly changing) bhavah (nature) adhibhutam (the physical manifestation) purusha (universal form including all demigods) adhidaivatam (called adhidaiva) cha (and) atra (in this) dehe (body) aham (I) eva (certainly) adhiyajnah (supersoul)
+dehabrutaam (of the embodied) kshara (constantly changing) bhavah (nature) adhibhutam (the physical manifestation) purusha (universal form including all demigods) adhidaivatam (called adhidaiva) cha (and) atra (in this) dehe (body) aham (I) eva (certainly) adhiyajnah (supersoul)

 O, best of embodied beings, the physical nature which is constantly changing, is called adhibhuta (the material manifestation).
 The universal form of the Lord which includes all the demigods, like those of the sun and the moon, is called adhidaiva.
 And I, the supreme Lord represented as the supersoul in the heart of every embodied being, am called adhiyajna (the lord of sacrifice).

 ###### Spiritual commentary:

 On keeping the mind fixed on the elements, Kutastha is attained.
 When the mind becomes still it is called adhibhuta.
 Then the supreme person is realised.
 He is formless like the sky.
 To fix the mind on the intelligence is called adhidaiva.
 Brahma, the Supreme Being has put on this physical body as a dress and is all pervading and doing everything.
 This knowledge comes only by the grace of the guru.
 He is doing all works.
 To fix the mind on Him and perform actions is called adhiyajna.

-Aham kratur aham yajnah svadhaham aham aushadham Mantro’ham aham evajyam aham agnirahamutam 15 (9/16)
+> Aham kratur aham yajnah svadhaham aham aushadham
+> Mantro’ham aham evajyam aham agnirahamutam 15 (9/16)

 ###### Translation:

 aham (I) kratuh (vedic ritual) aham (I) svadha (oblation) aham (I) aushadham (healing herb) aham (I ) eva (certainly) agnih (fire) aham (I )  hutam (offering)

 But it is I who am the ritual, I the sacrifice, the offering to the anscestors, the healing herb, the transcendental chant, I am the clarified butter and the fire and the offering.

 ###### Spiritual commentary:

 I am the subject.
 I am the performer of yajna and the instrument of the yajna as well.
 I am yajna and the instrument of the yajna as well.
 I am yajna itself.
 I am the after effect poise of Kriya.
 I am also the medicine as Brahma is inherent in it.
 No medicine is better than the contemplation of the Brahma.
 I am the mantra.
 When one remains absorbed within oneself, he finds his mind attuned with the prana-the source.
 The process can be learnt from the guru.
 I am the clarified butter used for oblation in yajna.
 I am the fire of the yajna and the offering is done to Me only.

-Pitaham asya jagato mata dhatapitamahah
+> Pitaham asya jagato mata dhatapitamahah
-Vedyam pavitram omkarah ruk saama yajur eva cha 16 (9/17)
+> Vedyam pavitram omkarah ruk saama yajur eva cha 16 (9/17)

 ###### Translation:

-aham (I) eva (certainly) asya (of this) jagatah (universe) pita (father) mata (mother) dhata (supporter) Pitamah (father of father i.e. God) vedyam (what is to be known) pavitram (that which purifies ) omkarah (om) ruk (the Rigveda) saama (Sama veda) Yajuh (the Yajur veda)
+aham (I) eva (certainly) asya (of this) jagatah (universe) pita (father) mata (mother) dhata (supporter) Pitamah (father of father i.e. God) vedyam (what is to be known) pavitram (that which purifies ) omkarah (om) ruk (the Rigveda) saama (Sama veda) Yajuh (the Yajur veda).

 I am the father of this universe, the mother, the support and the grandfather, I am the object of knowledge, the purifier and the syllable Om, I am also the Rig, the Sam and the Yajur Vedas.

 ###### Spiritual commentary:

 I am the grandfather (Brahma) of the world, I protect the movable things of the world which have been created by Me.
 I Myself am the grandfather of all.
 The secret of all this can be known from the guru.
 I am the object of knowledge.
 Nothing in this world is purer than Me.
 This body is the form of Om and I am in it.
 Rig, Sama, Yajur-these three when united, make Atharva.
 All the four sides are My form.

-Gatir bharta prabhuh saakshi nivasah sharanam suhrut Prabhavah pralayah sthanam nidhanam bijam avyayam 17 (9/18)
+> Gatir bharta prabhuh saakshi nivasah sharanam suhrut
+> Prabhavah pralayah sthanam nidhanam bijam avyayam 17 (9/18)

 ###### Translation:

-gatih (goal) bharta (sustainer) prabhuh (Lord) sakshi (witness) nivasah (abode) sharanam (refuse) suhrut (most intimate friend) prabhavah (creation) pralayah (dissolution) sthanam (ground) nidhanam (resting place) avyayam (imperishable) bijam (seed)
+gatih (goal) bharta (sustainer) prabhuh (Lord) sakshi (witness) nivasah (abode) sharanam (refuse) suhrut (most intimate friend) prabhavah (creation) pralayah (dissolution) sthanam (ground) nidhanam (resting place) avyayam (imperishable) bijam (seed).

 I am the goal, the sutainer, the master, the witness, the abode and the most dear friend.
 I am the creation and the annhilation, the basis of everything, the resting and the eternal seed.

 ###### Spiritual commentary:

 I am the goal.
 I am the person who sustains.
 I Myself have created Me.
 All are in Me.
 I am the only object to be remembered.
 So everybody should worship Me.
 I am manifested I the beautiful human body.
 All beings are produced from My mind and are dissolved in My mind.
 I am the special place where all can remain established in peace.
 I am the source, the seed or Brahma which has no decay.

-Tapami aham aham varsham nigrhnami utsrujami cha Amrutam chaiva mrtyuh cha sat asat cha aham arjuna 18(9/19)
+> Tapami aham aham varsham nigrhnami utsrujami cha
+> Amrutam chaiva mrtyuh cha sat asat cha aham arjuna 18(9/19)

 ###### Translation: